ptorru/octoml-cli-tutorials/README.md

 `octoml init`: This is the first command we recommend that you run.
 It helps you set up an input configuration file by prompting you for the information required for the CLI to generate a container for deployment.

-`octoml package`: Generates a deployment-ready Docker container for the models specified in the input configuration file.
+`octoml package`: Builds a deployment-ready Docker container for the models specified in the input configuration file.
 The input configuration file is required for this command to complete successfully.

 `octoml deploy`: Deploys a Docker container to a locally hosted endpoint.
 After completion of this command, you may run `docker ps` to confirm the a container has been successfully generated for you.